c-moeller/slides_oemof_heat_tutorial/example-slides.md

 ::: {.column  width=55%}
 - Large-scale sensible heat storage with perfect stratification
 - Two zones with cold ($T_C$) and hot($T_H$) temperature
-- When charging/discharging the storage the thermocline moves down and up
+- When charging/discharging the storage the thermocline moves down and up.
-- Losses through the surface depend on the size of the hot and cold zone
+- Losses through the surface depend on the size of the hot and cold zone.
-- For the storage investment mode, you provide a diameter, but leave height and capacity open and set expandable=True.
+- For the storage investment mode, you provide a diameter, but leave height and capacity open.
 :::

 ::: {.column  width=45%}